 - Water pot and paintbrushes

-Z (3.10) and I did the first part of this activity whilst E had his nap.
-I initially painted on the letters with a white paint stick, then Z went over the letters in colour.
+Z (3.10) and I did the first part of this alphabet erase activity whilst E had his nap.
+I initially painted on the letters of the alphabet with a white paint stick, then Z went over the letters in colour.
 Each time, we talked about the letters chosen and even the sounds they make.
 She spelt out ‘zoo’ by herself after hearing the sounds (we had just visited the zoo over the weekend so I suspect she made the connection and remembered the signs)

 We turned the activity in to a little game.
 She would choose a letter, then I would paint over it, then I would do the same.
 I often find that joining in myself makes it feel less like a task for Z.